 Frequently Asked Question

-Luxury New Beach Homes, Resort Beach Vacation Properties, Mobile Homes, Farms, Acreage, Land, Building Lots, Houses, Condos & Townhomes for sale in Sussex, Kent and New Castle Delaware.
+Luxury New Beach Homes, Condos & Townhomes, Mobile Homes, Resort Beach Properties, Farms, Acreage, Land, Building Lots, Houses for sale

 Until recently, if you were looking for a home to buy, you only had one way of working with a real estate agent.
 This involved having an agent or agents show you homes on behalf of the seller of those homes.
 As a buyer/customer, you were not represented by anyone except yourself.
 Negotiations over price and terms were entirely your responsibility.
 Now there is another way: Buyer Agency.
 This method of representation would enable you to have your Realtor® act on your behalf in all negotiations.
 This insures that your interests are upheld.
 You will become the client of that Realtor®, who will be bound by written agreement to be your advocate in finding and buying your next home.